elixir-bridge/elixir-bridge.github.io/01_Installfest/11-deploy-to-heroku.markdown

 NEW_DATABSE_URL
 ```

-Then Open up your 'Prod.exs file' - and change the value of the host name so it is using the NEW_DATABASE_URL -
+Then Open up your `config/prod.exs` file, and change the value of the host name so it is using the NEW_DATABASE_URL -

 It should look like this